This post may contain affiliate links.

 A wedge salad is one of my favorite things to eat.
 So there’s nothing that really pisses me off about a wedge salad.
 But if I were to be picky, I don’t love how wedge salads are served.
 Visually, it’s great.
 Texturally, it can’t be beat.
 But two bites in and you’re looking for more dressing.

 Because of that, I knew I had to find a better way to serve a wedge salad while maintaining its integrity.
-And what I came up with makes the whole experience so much more enjoyable, and it’s so easy to do.
+And what I came up with makes the whole experience so much more enjoyable, and it’s easy to do.

 Iceberg lettuce cut in half on a wooden cutting board with a textured knife.